Baked Vacherin cheese

 If the Vacherin is perfectly ripe, it can be eaten without cooking.
 However, baking it enhances its buttery, sharp flavour.
-Bake it directly in the wooden case it comes in (make sure it is stapled and not glued together) and serve with Muscat grapes, quince paste, crusty bread and a peppery watercress salad.
+Bake it directly in the wooden case it comes in and serve with grapes, quince paste, crusty bread and a peppery watercress salad.

 Vacherin can be pasteurised or unpasteurised.
-If you are pregnant, a young child or undergoing chemotherapy, opt for the pasteurised version .
+If you are pregnant, a young child or undergoing chemotherapy, opt for pasteurised.